tendermint/go-amino/README.md

 * Schema must be upgradeable.
 * Sufficient structure must be parseable without a schema.
 * The encoder and decoder logic must be reasonably simple.
-* The serialization must be reasonably compact.
+* The serialization must be reasonably compact, assuming a string/subsequence compaction string for compacting common strings as in Any.TypeURL.
 * A sufficiently compatible JSON format must be maintained (but not general conversion to/from JSON)